 Hope Generation is overseen by the following:

-Sharon Smith, wife of Larry, mother of three, and grandma of seven, has served in Bangladesh since 1979 .
-Ministry activities have included serving as principal and founding member of two mission schools, assisting with national church ministries & activities, and sitting on numerous ministry boards.
-She is co-director of the Home of Hope, principal of Hope Mission school and founding director of Christian Teacher’s Training Institute.
+Sharon Smith, wife of Larry, mother of three, and grandma of seven, has lived and served in Bangladesh since 1979.
+She and Larry, as a result of a God's direction, founded the Home of Hope, Hope Mission School, and the Discipleship Campus ministries.
+Her other ministries have included serving as principal and founding member of two mission schools, assisting with national church ministries/activities, and sitting on numerous ministry boards.
+She serves on the advisory teams for the Home of Hope, Hope Mission School, H.E.A.R.T., and CrossPoint.
 Raising up a generation to serve God is Sharon’s passion.

-Elaine Pardee and her husband, Rick, live at the Home of Hope serving as Project Directors.
-After taking early retirement as teacher & Science department head where she was awarded WRHS Educator of Excellence, 2009 Siemens Advanced Placement Award, and 2013 State Finalist for the Presidential Award for Excellence in Math and Science, Elaine chose to leave behind their four daughters and seven grandchildren to pour her life into the children at the Home of Hope.
+Elaine Pardee and her husband, Rick, have lived and served at the Home of Hope since Elaine's early retirement in 2013.
+Elaine was a teacher & Science department head where she was awarded WRHS Educator of Excellence, 2009 Siemens Advanced Placement Award, and 2013 State Finalist for the Presidential Award for Excellence in Math and Science.
+Elaine has four daughters and seven grandchildren and now many more "grandchildren" to pour her life into at the Home of Hope.
+She serves on the advisory teams for the Home of Hope and Hope Mission School.
+Helping to raise well educated children to serve God is Elaine's passion.

 Heather Rostocil grew up in Bangladesh as the daughter of Sharon & Larry Smith.
-She currently lives in Redding, California, where she and her husband, Brad, raise their four children.
-Heather is a stay-at-home mom who homeschools her kids and helps coordinate Hope Generation responsibilities between the U.S. and Bangladesh.
+She currently lives in Redding, California, where she and her husband, Brad, live with their four kids.
+Heather is a stay-at-home mom who homeschools as well as helps coordinate Hope Generation responsibilities between the U.S. and Bangladesh.
 Even though she is half a world away, Heather enjoys being able to serve as a bridge and help to fulfill the mission of Hope Generation.

-The following local staff serve in each of these ministries that Hope Generation partners with:
+The following local staff serves in each of these ministries that Hope Generation partners with:

 Home of Hope Caregivers